arcus/education_modules/data_visualization_in_open_source_software/data_visualization.md

 Here is a good workflow for creating a new data visualization using ggplot2 or seaborn:

-1. Spend time carefully [thinking through the plot you want to create](#selecting-the-right-plot-for-your-data).
+1. Spend time carefully thinking through the plot you want to create, as covered in [the previous section](#selecting-the-right-plot-for-your-data).
 For many people, this means drawing a sketch (a great excuse to keep colored pencils at your desk!).
 Include as many details as you can, like labels, facets, and scales.
 2. Search (online or through the help documentation) for the basic commands to make the kind of plot you're thinking of (scatterplot, line plot, box plot, etc.).
 If you're an experienced user, this may be a step you can do without google, at least for plots you make frequently.
 3. Using what you found in step 2, write out code to generate a basic version of your plot.
 Don't worry about appearance at this stage, the goal is just to get the basic structure down.
 You'll likely try a few different versions, tweaking the code and re-running it, before you get what you want.
 4. Once you have the structure of the plot in place, turn your attention to appearance (labels, colors, themes, axes, etc.).
 You'll likely need to return to your search engine to get these details right.
 5. Admire your beautiful visualization!
 And be grateful all the work you just did is saved in your code, so it will be easy for others (including Future You) to recreate your plot and make other similar ones.

-### Galleries of example plots
+**Galleries of example plots**

-For both step 2 and 4 in the [data visualization workflow](#data-visualization-workflow), browsing galleries of example plots will save you tons of time.
+For both step 2 and 4 in the data visualization workflow, browsing galleries of example plots will save you tons of time.

 There are many examples of seaborn visualizations with code online, including the large [example gallery on the seaborn website](https://seaborn.pydata.org/examples/index.html).
 Likewise, there are lots of great [example ggpolot2 plots with code](https://www.r-graph-gallery.com/ggplot2-package.html).